 Laryngopharyngeal ("Silent") Reflux

 Laryngopharyngeal reflux (LPR) can cause a wide variety of symptoms in the head and neck region.
 It is a condition that is sometimes overlooked by doctors, as frequently there are no other classical symptoms of gastro-oesophageal reflux (GORD), such as a burning feeling in the chest, or pain around the stomach after eating.
+I have a specialist interest in the management of LPR, and am a founding member of the pioneering reflux multidisciplinary team at RefluxUK.

 What is LPR?